Dick Grant

 Richard Grant (August 3, 1870 – January 9, 1958) was a Canadian track and field athlete who competed at the 1900 Summer Olympics in Paris, France for the United States.
 He also competed in the first four Boston Marathons, one of only two athletes (the other being Lawrence Bragnolia) to have done so.

+In later life he lived in Habana, Cuba and wrote the words and music (with the collaboration of others) to several Presbyterian hymns.

 Biography

+Early life

 Grant was the son of a Presbyterian minister, born in the small farming community of Dufferin, in Haldimand County, Ontario, about three miles east of the Six Nations reserve where Tom Longboat lived.
 The community no longer exists, although it continued to act as a New York Central Railway stop before that line was decommissioned.
 As a result, Grant's birthplace is sometimes incorrectly attributed to other locations in Canada with the same name.
 The family moved to St. Mary's, Perth County, Ontario in the 1880s.
 Grant attended the University of Toronto as an undergraduate, and was a member of the Toronto Lacrosse Club.
-He then attended Harvard University Medical School in Cambridge, Massachusetts beginning about 1895, and enrolled in the track team there as a miler, running 4:25 for the distance.
+He then attended Harvard University Medical School in Cambridge, Massachusetts, beginning about 1895, and enrolled in the track team there as a miler, running 4:25 for the distance.
 Grant's education at Harvard was self-funded, and he had to work in order to earn his tuition.
-His enrollment at the Medical School had frequent interruptions as a result.
+His enrollment at the medical school had frequent interruptions as a result.